Top of page

 Future or No closing date

-Department of Health and Aged Care (MRFF – Clinical Trials Activity Initiative – 2024 International Clinical Trial Collaborations Grant – Round 2)
+Department of Health and Aged Care (MRFF – Clinical Trials Activity Initiative – 2024 International Clinical Trial Collaborations – Round 2)

 This grant aims to promote Australian involvement in international collaborative investigator-initiated clinical trials research by establishing and coordinating clinical trial site/s in Australia; and provide high-quality evidence of the effectiveness of novel health treatments, drugs or devices in ‘usual care’ settings, supporting decisions on whether to deliver the intervention in an Australian setting.
 Novel health treatments can include innovating applications of existing interventions.
 Must propose a clinical trial in Australia (not have commenced recruitment at Australian site/s) in collaboration with international counterparts.
 Grants are worth up to $3mil for max 5 years.
 Minimum data due for Round 2: 4/12/24.